1npo/frigate/docs/rulebook.md

 #### Scoring Phase

-Each hand ends with the scoring phase, and the scoring happens automatically in this order:
+Each hand ends with the scoring phase.
+The scoring happens automatically in the order listed below.
+If the dice in the queue sum up to 0, then hand score is 0, the reward is 0, and the scoring phase is skipped.

 1. Apply any perks that modify the category bonus
 2. Apply any perks that modify the category multiplier
-3. Perform the scoring calculation on the hand (sum)
+3. For each die in the queue from left to right:
+   1. Apply any modifiers on the die face
+   2. Add the face value to the category score box
-4. Add the bonus to this sum
+4. Add the bonus to the score box
-5. Multiply the summation by the multiplier to get your hand score
+5. Multiply the value in the score box by the multiplier - this is your hand score
 6. Apply any perks that modify your hand score
 7. Add your hand score to your round score
 8. Apply any perks that modify the category reward
-9. Add any earned money to your wallet
+9. Add category reward amount to your wallet

 ### Playing Rounds